2014 Bangladeshi general election

 General elections were held in Bangladesh on 5 January 2014, in accordance with the constitutional requirement that elections must take place within the 90-day period before the expiration of the term of the Jatiya Sangshad on 24 January 2014.

 The elections were not free and fair.
-They were preceded by a government crackdown on the opposition, with Bangladesh Nationalist Party and Opposition leader Khaleda Zia was put under house arrest.
+They were preceded by a government crackdown on the opposition, with Bangladesh Nationalist Party and opposition leader Khaleda Zia put under house arrest.
 There were widespread arrests of other opposition members, violence and strikes by the opposition, attacks on religious minorities, and extrajudicial killings by the government, with around 21 people killed on election day.
-Almost all major opposition parties boycotted the elections, resulting in 153 of the total 300 seats being uncontested and the incumbent Awami League-led Grand Alliance of Prime Minister Sheikh Hasina winning a landslide majority.
+Almost all major opposition parties boycotted the elections, resulting in 153 of the 300 directly elected seats being uncontested and the incumbent Awami League-led Grand Alliance of Prime Minister Sheikh Hasina winning a landslide majority.
 Hasina became the first prime minister in the history of Bangladesh to be re-elected to serve a second term.

 The elections were criticized by the United States, United Kingdom, European Union and the United Nations.
+176 global leaders including U.S. President Barack Obama, Hillary Clinton and Joseph Stiglitz, issued a letter that claimed the election "lacked legitimacy".

 Background

-Throughout most of 2013, Bangladesh Nationalist Party and its alliance of 18 opposition parties led by three-time former prime minister and Opposition Leader Khaleda Zia called more than 85 days of nationwide general strikes and blockades that brought the entire country to a grinding halt.
+During 2013 the Bangladesh Nationalist Party and its alliance of 18 opposition parties led by former prime minister and Opposition Leader Khaleda Zia called more than 85 days of nationwide general strikes and blockades that brought the entire country to a grinding halt.
 The opposition demanded that the ruling Awami League party led by the current prime minister Sheikh Hasina amend the constitution, dissolve the parliament after their full five-year term ended on 24 January 2014, and then hand over power to a non-partisan interim government or a caretaker government that would be run by technocrats for 90 days.
 The job of a Caretaker Government of Bangladesh would then be to work in tandem with the Bangladesh Election Commission by helping them to organise, arrange, and oversee the general election held on 5 January and transfer power to a newly elected government.
 As most of the demands were not met within the stipulated time frame, all opposition parties boycotted the polls.
 Hasina had offered an all party interim election cabinet government which would include opposition parties till the election but this was rejected by Zia.

 Date

-Since the ninth parliament's mandate expires on 24 January 2014, according to the constitution of Bangladesh's Article 123(2)(a) requires a general election to be held between the dates of 26 October 2013 and 24 January 2014 or rather within 90 days before the expiration of the Parliament.
+As the ninth parliament's mandate expired on 24 January 2014, article 123(2)(a) of the constitution required a general election to be held between 26 October 2013 and 24 January 2014, within 90 days before the expiration of the term of the Jatiya Sangshad.
 On 25 November 2013, the Bangladesh Election Commission announced that the 10th general election would be held on 5 January 2014.